Making an application

 The SJT is a test which presents you with typical scenarios that you might face in the role at Network Rail and asks you to choose what you think are the most and least effective courses of action, from multiple-choice options.
 The SJT has been specifically designed to provide you with a realistic preview of what it is like to work in Network Rail and has been tested with existing employees to ensure it is fit for purpose.

 It is testing your natural ability to analyse situations and make decisions, think about the implications of your actions and weigh up the best course of action.
-It also tests your approach to working and collaborating with others, communicating with others and your ability to work quickly through specific job related problems.
+It also tests your approach to working and collaborating with others, communicating with others and your ability to work through specific job related problems.
 It is not a timed test but there are right and wrong answers which assess your overall fit for Network Rail against our pre-defined success criteria and values.

 In order to work through the SJT as effectively as possible, you should try to: